 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

-While this 1.5-mile out-and-back is a doozy in terms of Bainbridge Island elevation--the nearby high point is just 30 feet above this hike’s start point--it is short, and the payoff is a fun, rock-skip-ready beach that’s less than 15 minutes from the trailhead.
+While this 1.5-mile out-and-back is a doozy in terms of Bainbridge Island elevation–the island’s high point is just 30 feet above this hike’s start point–it is short, and the payoff is a fun, rock-skip-ready beach that’s less than 15 minutes from the trailhead.

 Enjoy scouting for anemones and looking for eagles soaring above the opposite shoreline before backtracking uphill toward the trailhead.
 Because the return trip is a steady climb, allow for a few extra minutes despite its short distance.